jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 The web interface is the unique way to check your job status.
 Moreover, it can be used to submit scheduled or dependent jobs.

+!!! note
-**IMPORTANT:** To access your web interface, please, follow instructions in section 4.
+To access your web interface, please, follow instructions in section 4.

 ## 3.1 Submit a job using the web interface
 Clicking on the “ADD JOB” box you submit a job.
 The following figure shows the box where you insert all parameters needed to submit a job.